 All seven areas are interlinked and the curriculum therefore also provides another four ‘specific’ areas of learning through which the three prime areas are strengthened and applied.
 These are:

-In the Infants, the National Curriculum framework is used to consolidate learning and build on the foundations established in the Early Years.
+In the Pre-Prep, the National Curriculum framework is used to consolidate learning and build on the foundations established in the Early Years.
 Naturally, there is a focus on English and Mathematics but learning across the curriculum begins to open minds to future learning.

 Some of our subjects are taught by class teachers and some by subject specialist.
 There are many opportunities throughout these years for your child to develop their learning skills and talents.